 - Make your shopping list (or use our Thanksgiving grocery list if following our menu.)

 - Shop for groceries – everything except the pumpkin pie.
-Buy it (or make it) the Wednesday before Thanksgiving, so it will be fresh and delicious.
+Buy it (or make it) a day or two before the feast, so it will be fresh and delicious.

 - Brine the turkey breasts and leg quarters for at least 4 hours, according to the recipe.